Aitslab/BioNLP/sonja/cv_terms.md

 [virus name or Wuhan or Hubei] acute syndrome
 [virus name or Wuhan or Hubei] acute disorder
 [virus name or Wuhan or Hubei] acute pneumonia
+[virus name or Wuhan or Hubei] severe infection
+[virus name or Wuhan or Hubei] severe disease
+[virus name or Wuhan or Hubei] severe syndrome
+[virus name or Wuhan or Hubei] severe disorder
+[virus name or Wuhan or Hubei] severe pneumonia
 [virus name or Wuhan or Hubei] respiratory infection [virus name or Wuhan or Hubei] respiratory disease [virus name or Wuhan or Hubei] respiratory syndrome